wuzzler/wuzzler.github.io/_tools/awk.md

 }

 $1 ~ /ger/ { print "itsamatch" } # conditional print: field 1 must match regex pattern
-/m/ { print "123 in here" } # prints if any field matches pattern, but only once
+/m/ { print "123 in here" } # prints if any field matches pattern, but only once per line

 # print number of blank lines
 /^$/	{